jkibort928/hs-ttp/README.md

 # hs-ttp
+Note: Still in-development, not functional at the moment.

 Making a basic web server in Haskell utilizing as little hand-holding libraries as possible (Made this because an ignorant tiktoker said it wasn't possible and I thought it would be fun)